Last Updated on October 28, 2023

 Indications of Bone Grafting

-In 1668 the Dutch surgeon Job Van Meekeren described first bone graft procedure.
+In 1668 the Dutch surgeon Job Van Meekeren described the first bone graft procedure.
 The graft was derived from a dog’s cranium and was used successfully to repair a traumatic defect in a soldier’s skull.

 In 1867, Ollier showed that autografts are viable and separate living bone fragments could live and grow in a suitable environment.